SachaCR/tfb/README.md

 # Terminal Fret Board

-Terminal Fret Board: A CLI tool that display guitar chords and scales in the terminal It is built to allow supporting any kind of instrument that has string with frets.
+A CLI tool that display guitar chords and scales in the terminal.
+It is built to supports any kind of instrument that has strings with frets.

 It's one more reason to stay in your terminal.

 # TFB command

 By default the `tfb` command is interactive, allowing you to search for a given mode and root note.

+- use `up` and `down` to browse the list.
+- use `left` and `right` to change root note.
+- use `/` to fuzzy search a mode name.
+- use `esc` to reset the UI.

+Tips: `hjkl` are supported too.

 ![tfb demo gif](./images/tfb-demo.gif)